 Often the Insolvency Service tries to pressure or bounce directors into a hasty response which is then later used against them.
 We can make sure that this does not happen to you and that every opportunity is given to demonstrate there was no misconduct in the company and that formal disqualification proceedings are inappropriate.

-Our specialist team is here to help.
-Seeking our expert advice at an early stage increases your prospects of successfully removing the threat of disqualification.
+Our specialist director services team is here to help.
+Seeking our expert advice at an early stage increases your prospects of successfully removing the threat of director disqualification.
 Speak to one of our team who will be delighted to assist you.

 I was greatly impressed with the commercial, tactical and technical ability of the team at FWJ.
 They quickly got to grips with a complex set of facts and, through their hard work, had the proceedings against me dropped and a significant proportion of my legal fees repaid.
 I couldn’t recommend them highly enough.A director we defended against a disqualification claim and other claims brought by a liquidator

 Successfully defending three directors against director disqualification proceedings and stopping a claim from the liquidator

 We were instructed by three directors of a company which had been placed into liquidation, The directors faced Disqualification proceedings in respect of certain pre-insolvency...

 SMEs, directors & shareholders

 Helping a former director to successfully defend director disqualification proceedings and get all his costs back

 Our client was a former director of a group of companies which entered into administration following the recession in 2009.
 The group companies undertook...

 < 1 minute read